GraymonDgt/SonicManiaAP/README.md

 Edit connectioninfo.txt with the server name/port, slot name and password on separate lines, in that order.

 Launch RSDKv5U.exe to connect and run the game

+Play the game by selecting no save in mania mode